slembcke/slembcke.github.io/_posts/2021-08-04-SuperFastHardShadows.md

 # Visibility Polygons

 Visibility polygons are an alternative to drawing shadow masks.
-Basically instead of masking off pixels that you don't want the light to affect, you make a polygon that only covers the pixels where a light _can_ reach.
+Basically instead of masking off pixels that the light _can't_ reach, you make a polygon that only covers the pixels that a light _can_ reach.
 This sort of flips the problem inside out.
-This idea still makes sense if you are using software rendering.
-The cost to generate the visibility polygon probably outweighs the cost to draw the pixels needed to do shadow masking.
-If you are using any sort of hardware acceleration, even on the cheapest $5 single board computer, the GPU centric solution presented in this article is probably going to win in both simplicity and performance.
+This makes sense if you are using software rendering because the cost to generate the visibility polygon probably outweighs the cost to draw the pixels needed to do shadow masking.
+However, if you are using any sort of hardware acceleration, even on the cheapest $5 single board computer the GPU centric solution using shadow masking is probably going to win both in terms of simplicity and performance.

 Relevant Links:
 * [Sight & Light](https://ncase.me/sight-and-light/)